yonasBSD/nerdlog/README.md

 It might be useful to know the history to understand the project motivation and overall direction.

-My team and I were working on a project which was printing a fairly sizeable amount of logs from a distributed cluster of 20+ nodes: about 2-3M log messages per hour in total.
-We were using Graylog back then, and querying those logs for an hour was taking no more than 1-2 seconds, so it was pretty quick.
+My team and I were working on a service which was printing a fairly sizeable amount of logs from a distributed cluster of 20+ nodes: about 2-3M log messages per hour in total.
+There was no containerization: the nodes were actual AWS instances running Ubuntu, and our web services were running there directly as just systemd services, naturally printing logs to `/var/log/syslog`.
+To read the logs though, we were using Graylog, and querying those logs for an hour was taking no more than 1-2 seconds, so it was pretty quick.

 Infra people hated Graylog though, since it required some annoying maintenance from them, and so at some point the decision was made to switch to Splunk instead.
 And when Splunk was finally rolled out, I had to find out that it was incredibly, ridiculously slow.
-Honestly looking at it, I don't quite understand how they are even selling it.
+Honestly, looking at it, I don't quite understand how they are even selling it.
 If you've used Splunk, you might know that it has two modes: "Smart" and "Fast".
 In "Smart" mode, the same query for an hour of logs was taking _a few minutes_.
 And in so called "Fast" mode, it was taking 30-60s (and that "Fast" mode has some other limitations which makes it a lot less useful).
 It might have been a misconfiguration of some sort (I'm not an infra guy so I don't know), but no one knew how or wanted to fix it, and so it was clear that once Graylog is finally shut down, we'll lose our ability to query logs quickly, and it was a massive bummer for us.

 And I thought that it's just ridiculous.
 2-3M log messages doesn't sound like such a big amount of logs, and it seemed like some old-school shell hacks on plain log files, without having any centralized logging server, should be able to be about as fast as Graylog was, and it should be enough for most of our needs.
+As you remember, our stuff was running as systemd services printing logs to `/var/log/syslog`, so these plain log files were readily available to us.
-And so that's how that project started: I couldn't stop thinking of it, so I took a week off, and went on a personal hackathon to implement this proof-of-concept log fetcher and viewer, which is ssh-ing directly to the nodes, and analyzing plain log files using `bash` + `tail` + `head` + `awk` hacks.
+And so that's how the project started: I couldn't stop thinking of it, so I took a week off, and went on a personal hackathon to implement this proof-of-concept log fetcher and viewer, which is ssh-ing directly to the nodes, and analyzing plain log files using `bash` + `tail` + `head` + `awk` hacks.

 It has proven to be very capable of replacing the essential features we had in
 Graylog: being fast, querying logs from multiple remote nodes simultaneously,